lealbaugh/jvns-redesign/source/_posts/2014-01-15-what-my-technical-interviews-have-looked-like.markdown

 ---
 layout: post
 title: "What my technical interviews have looked like"
-date: 2014-01-11 10:57
+date: 2014-01-15 10:57
 comments: true
 categories: interviewing
 ---

-Right now I'm doing approximately a million interviews.
-This sounds awful, but in some ways it's kind of fun -- I'm getting much better at talking about myself to strangers on the phone, which is an awesome thing to be able to practice.
+In the last month I've done what feels like 100 interviews.
+It's easier than I thought it would be.
+I'm getting much better at talking about myself to strangers on the phone, which is an awesome thing to be able to practice.
+It's also interesting to see different approaches to interviewing and get a feel for the culture at the companies.

 I feel like at some point someone's going to ask me what kind of questions get asked in technical interviews.
-So here's some data.
-This is probably from 10 technical interviews / phone screens, across a bunch of tech companies of different sizes and different industries.
+So here are some anecdotes.
+This is probably from 15-30 technical interviews / phone screens, across a bunch of tech companies of different sizes.

 ## Questions about my background

-Pretty much everyone asks me variations on three questions:
+Most people ask me variations on these questions:

 * Tell me a bit about your background.
 * Tell me a bit about [Job X] (from my resume)